lukelliot/sometimes-note/README.md

 ###### objective: Add infinite scroll to Notes Index

-- Paginate Notes Index API to send 20 results at a time (?)
+- Paginate Notes Index API to send 20 results at a time from backend
 - Append next set of results when user scrolls and is near bottom
 - Make sure styling still looks good
 - Ensure we have enough seeded notes to demo infinite scroll

 ### Bonus Features (TBD)

+- Changelogs for Notes
+  * Front end store or backend store?
+- Multiple sessions
+  * create backend for multiple sessions
+  * figure out how to make cookies work
+- Reminders **(Bonus)**
+  * uses calendar and time to set reminder for note to be completed

+- Search **(Bonus)**
-- Search through notes for blocks of text
+  * Search through notes for blocks of text using regex
-- Set reminders on notes
+  * search bar allows search through all notebooks or by specific notebook
+  * searches all content of notes
+  * on "GET" request it returns notes in 'Notes Sidebar' view with relevant search text highlighted in the note

+- Auto-Save **(Bonus)**
+  * will autosave after a set interval
+  * because notes and notebooks are titled upon creation auto-save will never have to prompt user to save, it will already know to save to the associated created file

+- Syntax Highlighting **(Bonus)**
+  * in addition to normal text editing, I'd like to include syntax highlighting to make the clone into a text editor for coders
+  * will include 'Atom-like' features like numbered rows, text-wrap, indent, etc.

-- Changelogs for Notes (?)
+- Auto-Complete for Code Languages **(Bonus)**
-- Multiple sessions (?)
+  * I have no idea if this is doable or how I would implement this

+- Github API integration **(Bonus)**
+  * enable the ability for users to push code files to github through the Evernote API